This post may contain affiliate links. For more information, please read the full disclosure policy here.

-3. Inside CNN Studio Tour
+Inside CNN Studio Tour in Atlanta

 A fun fact they tell you at the end is that the escalator you ascend at the beginning of the tour is actually the world’s longest freestanding escalator.
 So cool.

-4. Zoo Atlanta OR Atlanta History Center
+Zoo Atlanta or Atlanta History Center

 Now, for this part of the Atlanta CityPASS, you must choose between animals and history.
 I’m sorry history, I really do like you, but I couldn’t look passed PANDAS.
 Because they are not only pandas but two Giant Panda cubs at that.
-I would really like to cuddle one but I feel like they wouldn’t enjoy being hugged so much, unless I was made of bamboo.
-Even if you do visit, have a look at the Zoo’s website here and marvel at the video they produced on the panda’s growth, it is amazing.

 But alas, there is more to this habitat than just these cuddly creatures.
 You can also see the giraffe, rhinoceros, gorilla, Sumatran tiger and African elephant.
-I should also mention there is a little surprise from my home country too: kangaroos!
+I should also mention there is a little surprise from my home country too: kangaroos.